abdullahraid/bootstrap-woocommerce-template/README.md

 # Bootstrap WooCommerce Template
-The WooCommerce templates files redesigned using Twitter Bootstrap.
+The WooCommerce templates files redesigned using Twitter Bootstrap v4.

 # Usage
 Clone the project to your main WP theme and rename the directory to "woocommerce".
 That's pretty much it!